-We currently offer our products in over 40 countries outside North America and we intend to enter additional geographic markets and to continue to expand our sales efforts outside North America.
-In 1998 and 1999, our sales outside North America represented 34.6% and 43.9% of our total sales.
+We currently offer our products in 28 countries outside North America and we intend to enter additional geographic markets and to continue to expand our sales efforts outside North America.
+In 1998 and the first nine months of 1999, our sales outside North America represented 34.6% and 35.5% of our total sales.
 Our ability to penetrate new markets is subject to risks inherent to these markets.
 These risks may impair our ability to generate profits from our increased sales efforts outside North America.
+For example, while Australia, China, India, Japan, Korea, New Zealand, Philippines, Singapore, Taiwan and Thailand are significant markets for our products, our sales in these Far Eastern countries as a percentage of total sales decreased from 27.2% for the first nine months of 1998 to 13.7% for the first nine months of 1999.
+This decrease in the percentage of our sales in the Far East was in part the result of the recent recession and volatility in political and economic conditions in countries in the Far East.
 Any future political or economic instability in these or other foreign countries could significantly reduce demand for our products.